 - All Access w/ Job Guarantee and Experience – $1,999

-The package that includes experiences is referred to as the NASM Associate Personal Trainer Experience program, which is basically a sort of internship that is coordinated by NASM with one of its affiliate health club or gym facilities.
-You basically get the opportunity to gain experience at a particular fitness center with the chance of being hired if your a good fit for the gym and vice-versa.
-You also do have the option of purchasing the exam voucher by itslef for $599 and the prep materials individually if needed, though you do save some cash when you buy the packages.
+The last package that includes training experience is referred to as the NASM Associate Personal Trainer Experience program, which is basically a sort of internship that is coordinated by NASM with one of its affiliate health club or gym facilities.
+With this you get the opportunity to gain experience in an actual fitness setting with the possibility of being hired if your a good fit for the facility and vice-versa.
+You also do have the option of purchasing the exam voucher by itself for $599 and the prep materials individually if needed, though you do save some cash when you buy the packages.
 In terms of “exam only” cost, NASM CPT is the most expensive out of the 5 certifications outlined in this guide.

 NSCA-CPT exam prep packages are available (3 total), however they do not include the exam.
 These packages simply combine some of their study materials (all of which can be purchased individually) into a discounted bundle.
 Pricing is determined by non-member, associate member and member status.
 Containing the core ‘Essentials of Personal Training’ textbook (around $95 by itself), practice exams ($85 – $185 depending on membership status) and exam content outline booklet ($20 – $27), the Basic Package is sufficient enough for many to prepare for the NSCA-CPT.
 It costs $277.20 for non-members or $179.10 for members.
 The Standard Packages include all Basic Package contents in addition to the ‘Exercise Technique Manual for Resistance Training’ (around $70 alone) and additional materials.
 The ‘Exercise Technique’ book is ideal for those needing to brush up or work on correct lifting specifics.
 NSCA-CPT Standard Packages range from $287.10 to $486.00 based on membership standing.
 There are 4 different National Strength & Conditioning Association membership options: